iree-org/iree/colab/README.md

 To make changes to a notebook in this repository, one possible workflow is:

 *   Open or create the notebook in Colab
-*   Connect to your local runtime
+*   Connect to a hosted or local runtime
 *   Make your changes, run the notebook, etc.
 *   Download the modified notebook using `File > Download .ipynb`
 *   Move the downloaded notebook file into a clone of this repository and submit